Yrick Gallantes

-Yrick Rapisura Gallantes (born 14 January 2001) is a Filipino professional footballer who plays as a winger for Philippines Football League (PFL) club Azkals Development Team (ADT), and the Philippines national team.
+Yrick Rapisura Gallantes (born 14 January 2001) is a Filipino professional footballer who plays as a left back for Preston Athletic and the Philippines national team.

 Club career

 Hibernian

 Gallantes was born in the Philippines, but was raised in Scotland after his family emigrated there.
 He started his football career in the Hibernian academy.
 He first played for the club's development squad in October 2016, aged 15.

 Loan to Gala Fairydean Rovers

 In July 2019, Galantes was sent out on loan to Lowland Football League club Gala Fairydean Rovers.
 On 21 September, he scored in the first round of the Scottish Cup as Gala won 3–1 away over Dalbeattie Star.

 Azkals Development Team

 In October 2020, Gallantes was loaned to the Azkals Development Team (ADT) of the Philippines Football League (PFL).
 He started in ADT's first PFL match of the season on 28 October, a 1–0 loss to United City.
 He scored his first PFL goal on 6 November, in a 5–0 victory over Maharlika Manila.

 In September 2021, Gallantes returned to ADT on a permanent deal.